IngaPosiunaite/Web-App-DevOps-Project/README.md

 - **database-name**: Name of the database to connect to.

 ### Modifications to Application Code
 The application code was modified to incorporate managed identity credentials for secure retrieval of database connection details from Azure Key Vault.
-Additionally, the instructions in a Dockerfile where added to install Azure Identity and Azure Key Vault libraries using pip, enhancing the application's ability to securely communicate with Azure Key Vault for managing secrets.

 ```
 # Sample code snippet demonstrating integration with Azure Key Vault